GospelSounders/adventhymnals/content/02.christ-in-song/06.401-500/05.441-450/10.A-Thousand-Tongues/docs.md

 ---
+title: |
-title: 450.
-A Thousand Tongues
+    450. A Thousand Tongues - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 450.
+A Thousand Tongues.
+O for a thousand tongues to sing My great Redeemer's praise!
+The glories of my God and King, The triumphs of his grace, The triumphs of his grace.
+    keywords:  |
-    keywords: Christ in Song, A Thousand Tongues, O for a thousand tongues to sing ,
+        Christ in Song, adventhymnals, advent hymnals, A Thousand Tongues, O for a thousand tongues to sing .
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 450. A THOUSAND TONGUES
+####  Christ in Song,

 ```txt
 1.